ablab/spades/docs/output.md

 ## biosyntheticSPAdes output

 biosyntheticSPAdes outputs four files of interest:
 - scaffolds.fasta – contains DNA sequences from putative biosynthetic gene clusters (BGC).
-Since each sample may contain multiple BGCs and biosyntheticSPAdes can output several putative DNA sequences for eash cluster, for each contig name we append suffix `_cluster_X_candidate_Y`, where X is the id of the BGC and Y is the id of the candidate from the BGC.
+Since each sample may contain multiple BGCs and biosyntheticSPAdes can output several putative DNA sequences for each cluster, for each contig name we append suffix `_cluster_X_candidate_Y`, where X is the id of the BGC and Y is the id of the candidate from the BGC.
-- raw_scaffolds.fasta – SPAdes scaffolds generated without domain-graph related algorithms.
-Very close to regular scaffolds.fasta file.
+- raw_scaffolds.fasta - SPAdes scaffolds generated without domain-graph related algorithms.
+Very close to the regular scaffolds.fasta file.
-- hmm_statistics.txt – contains statistics about BGC composition in the sample.
-First, it outputs number of domain hits in the sample.
+- hmm_statistics.txt - contains statistics about BGC composition in the sample.
+First, it outputs the number of domain hits in the sample.
 Then, for each BGC candidate we output domain order with positions on the corresponding DNA sequence from scaffolds.fasta.
-- domain_graph.dot – contains domain graph structure, that can be used to assess complexity of the sample and structure of BGCs.
+- domain_graph.dot - contains domain graph structure that can be used to assess complexity of the sample and structure of BGCs.
 For more information about domain graph construction, please refer to the paper.

 ## rnaSPades output

 See [rnaSPAdes section](rna.md#rnaspades-output).

 ## Genome assembly evaluation